TID-Lab/Aggie-FuCo/README.md

 1. **node.js** (v18.20 LTS)
    1. Use [Node Version Manager](https://github.com/nvm-sh/nvm).
       - Node Version Manager (nvm) allows multiple versions of node.js to be used on your system and manages the versions within each project.
+      - on windows, you can either use `nvm-windows` and `nvs`
       - After installing nvm:
         1. Navigate to the aggie project directory: `cd aggie`.
         1. Run `nvm install` to install the version specified in `.nvmrc`.
 1. **Mongo DB** (requires >= 4.2.0)
    1. Follow the [installation instructions](https://docs.mongodb.com/v4.2/installation/#mongodb-community-edition-installation-tutorials) for your operating system.
+   1. You can connect to the live database, ask a maintainer for a copy of the db access token. you will need mongoCompass installed.
+   1. if you are running a copy of the dabase locally:
       1. Make sure MongoDB is running:
-      1. On Linux run `sudo systemtl status mongod` to see whether the `mongod` daemon started MongoDB successfully.
+         - On Linux run `sudo systemtl status mongod` to see whether the `mongod` daemon started MongoDB successfully.
 If there are any errors, you can check out the logs in `/var/log/mongodb` to see them.
       1. Note: You do not need to create a user or database for aggie in Mongo DB.
 These will be generated during the installation process below.
-1. (optional) **SMTP email server**
+1. <del>(optional) **SMTP email server**
-   1. Required in production for adding new users.
+   1. Required in production for adding new users.</del>
-1. (optional) **JRE**
+1. <del>(optional) **JRE**
    - Java is only required for running end-to-end tests with protractor.
 Installing Java can be safely skipped if these tests are not needed.
-   - Install the Java SE Runtime Environment (JRE) from [Oracle](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) or your package manager
+   - Install the Java SE Runtime Environment (JRE) from [Oracle](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) or your package manager</del>
-1. (optional) **Python** (requires >= 2.7)
+1. <del>(optional) **Python** (requires >= 2.7)
    - Python 2.7 is required to use the hate speech classifier (presently only available for Burmese language).
-   - Python 2.7 is required because one of the dependencies ([Burmese Language Tools](https://github.com/MyanmarOnlineAdvertising/myanmar_language_tools)) for segmenting Burmese text is written in Python 2.7.
+   - Python 2.7 is required because one of the dependencies ([Burmese Language Tools](https://github.com/MyanmarOnlineAdvertising/myanmar_language_tools)) for segmenting Burmese text is written in Python 2.7.</del>

+we are not using any of the above anymore :^)

 ### Installation notes